Random walks on Baumslag-Solitar groups: Abstract

 \section{Abstract}

-The aim of this paper is to give a description of the Poisson--Furstenberg boundary of random walks on non-amenable Baumslag--Solitar groups.
-After a short introduction to Baumslag--Solitar groups and their geometry, we change our focus to random walks on these groups.
-The Poisson--Furstenberg boundary is a probabilistic model for the long-time behaviour of random walks.
-For random walks on non-amenable Baumslag--Solitar groups we identify the Poisson--Furstenberg boundary in terms of the boundary of the hyperbolic plane and the space of ends of the associated Bass--Serre tree using Kaimanovich's strip criterion.
-The precise statement can be found in Theorem \ref{thm:identification} on page \pageref{thm:identification}.
+We consider random walks on non-amenable Baumslag--Solitar groups $\BS(p,q)$ and describe their Poisson--Furstenberg boundary.
+The latter is a probabilistic model for the long-time behaviour of the random walk.
+In our situation, we identify it in terms of the space of ends of the Bass--Serre tree and the real line using Kaimanovich's strip criterion.